bestwnh/IGLDropDownMenu/README.md

 - `iconImage` set the icon image for the item
 - `text` set the text string for the item
-- `textLabel` for you to adjust the text label style Remember the `menuButton` in `IGLDropDownMenu` is also an `IGLDropDownItem`.
+- `textLabel` for you to adjust the text label style
+- `object` you can store your custom item in this preporty Remember the `menuButton` in `IGLDropDownMenu` is also an `IGLDropDownItem`.

 ## Requirements